JJSaccolo/The-Setup/README.md

-# Laptop
+# The Setup

-Laptop is a script to set up a Mac OS X laptop for development.
+The Setup is a Laptop fork: Laptop is a script to set up a Mac OS X laptop for development.

 ## Requirements